securityroots/dradispro-scripting/README.md

 # List of scripts

+* `bi_fields.rb` - Return the Custom Project Properties from the BI Dashboard for a specific project.
 * `create_project.rb` - Create a project with a name passed as argument and return the assigned ID.
+* `daily_summary.rb` - Finds and outputs all of the Issues added to Dradis in the past 24 hours.
+* `delete_nodes_without_evidence.rb` - Deletes Host Nodes that don't have any Evidence associated with them in a specific project
 * `find_xss.rb` - Find recent projects with XSS Issues in them.
 * `load_project_from_api` - Query a remote JSON API response to get project data and create matching Projects in the Dradis appliance.
 * `project_stats.rb` - Find which issues have been found across multiple projects and other project stats.
-* `daily_summary.rb` - Finds and outputs all of the Issues added to Dradis in the past 24 hours.
+* `update_content_blocks.rb` - Return and edit Content Blocks associated with a specific project
 * `update_issuelib_entries.rb` - Update your IssueLibrary entries with a quick script.
-This example adds new fields to all IssueLibrary entries and replaces a specific field if found.
+This example adds new fields to all IssueLibrary
+* entries and replaces a specific field if found.

 # What does each script do?